 Reporting by: Sarah D. Sparks | Design by: Lovey Cooper Vol. 35, Issue 12, Page s3

-Formal course review: A formal assessment can be requested for any online course.
-An Instructional Designer will be assigned to the course and provide a detailed analysis using the QA form as an evaluation tool.
+Custom course review: A custom course assessment can be requested for any online course.
+An Instructional Designer will be assigned to the course and provide a detailed analysis using the MCPHS Course Quality Review (CQR) evaluation tool.
+After the review is complete, an instructional designer will meet with you to review the report and discuss targeted recommendations if you'd like.
+You'll receive the full report.
+Get the details!

 SREB: Standards for quality online teaching